 Compound interest is simply described as "earning interest, on interest that you've already earned".
 So if you have $100 invested and earn interest of 10% then next year you will earn interest on $110 instead of your initial $100 investment.
 Makes sense for an investment but how does it apply to your mortgage?Well compound interest does occur on most home loans, interest is charged daily on the balance owing so you pay interest on yesterday's balance, plus yesterday's interest.
 But don't worry as 95% of people have a "table" loan (which is the standard one with a term over x amount of years and a simple weekly/fortnightly/monthly payment) and this compounding interest is factored in to your repayment over that term.

 How to make it your friend?

-If you'd like an explanation on how a structure like this would work well for you or just how you could save money and pay your home loan off faster feel free to email me directly and I can give you some specific advice.
+If you'd like an explanation on how a structure like this would work well for you or just how you could save money and pay your home loan off faster feel free to email us directly and we can give you some specific advice.
 Here is a link to email me.